Fair winner - Troy Daily News

 Provided photo

-Kylee Clemens, 13, of Troy, won fourth place with her Senior Buck New Zealand.
-She is a member of the Rock – N – Rabbits 4-H Club and the daughter of Amie and Shawn Clemens.
+Kylee Clemens, 13, of Troy, and a student at Troy Junior High School, won second place with her senior buck Thrianta at the 2018 Miami County Fair.
+She is the daughter of Amie and Shawn.

 Provided photo

-Kylee Clemens, 13, of Troy, won third place with her Single Fryer.
-She is a member of the Rock- N – Rabbits 4-H Club and the daughter of Amie and Shawn Clemens.
+Kylee Clemens, 13, of Troy, and a student at Troy Junior High School, won first place and Reserve Champion with her senior Buck mixed breed at the 2018 Miami County Fair.
+She is the daughter of Amie and Shawn.

-Provided photo Kylee Clemens, 13, of Troy, won fourth place with her Senior Buck New Zealand.
-She is a member of the Rock – N – Rabbits 4-H Club and the daughter of Amie and Shawn Clemens.
+Provided photo Kylee Clemens, 13, of Troy, and a student at Troy Junior High School, won second place with her senior buck Thrianta at the 2018 Miami County Fair.
+She is the daughter of Amie and Shawn.

-Provided photo Kylee Clemens, 13, of Troy, won third place with her Single Fryer.
-She is a member of the Rock- N – Rabbits 4-H Club and the daughter of Amie and Shawn Clemens.
+Provided photo Kylee Clemens, 13, of Troy, and a student at Troy Junior High School, won first place and Reserve Champion with her senior Buck mixed breed at the 2018 Miami County Fair.
+She is the daughter of Amie and Shawn.